melissaboiko/joyodb/README.md

    - examples: against JMdict (edict)

 ## Yet to be done

- - Decide how to mark 恐らく as special

  - Notes (参考)
    - Distinguish kanji-scoped notes from reading-scoped (almost done; need to